KatrinaTurner/KatrinaTurner.github.io/essays/project-idea.md

 <p>These pages would have more details about upcoming events for that particular interest.
 For example, a hiking interest group would have information on upcoming hikes around the island.
 Here students could organize a time and place to meet up and maybe even transportation options like carpooling, or sharing an Uber.</p>

 <h4>Group/Event Creation Page</h4>
-<p>Here users could propose new interest groups or activities to be approved by an admin.</p>
+<p>Here users could propose new interest groups or activities to be approved by an admin.
+New events simply get added to interest group pages, but new Interest Groups would require admin to make a new page for that group.</p>

 <h2>Use case ideas</h2>
 <h5>New user:</h5>